MattUebel/blueprint-beacon/README.md

 1. Clone this repository
 2. Open `index.html` in your web browser
-3. Use arrow keys or on-screen buttons to navigate
+3. Use arrow keys, space bar, or on-screen buttons to navigate
+4. Try the interactive demo on slide 10

-No build process required - it's a static HTML presentation.
+No build process required - it's a static HTML presentation optimized for modern browsers.

 ## 📖 Key Concepts Explored

-- **Intentional Stance**: Philosophical framework for understanding AI systems
+- **Agentic vs. Instructional AI**: Understanding the shift from rule-following to goal-oriented systems
-- **Semantic-to-Syntax Translation**: How AI bridges human intent and machine action
+- **Semantic-to-Syntax Translation**: How AI bridges human intent and machine-executable code
-- **Security Shift-Left**: Moving security considerations earlier in the development process
+- **Security Shift-Left**: Moving security considerations to the earliest stages of design
-- **Planning-as-Code**: Applying DevOps principles to architectural documentation
-- **Model Context Protocol**: Emerging standards for AI-to-application communication
+- **Model Context Protocol (MCP)**: Emerging standards for AI-to-application communication
+- **Enterprise AI Governance**: Privacy controls, audit trails, and model management
+- **Cultural Change Management**: Building trust in automated security systems

 ## 🎯 Target Audience

-- Software architects and engineers
-- Security professionals
-- DevOps practitioners
-- Anyone interested in the practical applications of AI in software development
+- **Software architects** looking to integrate AI into their design processes
+- **Security professionals** exploring proactive security automation
+- **Engineering leaders** planning AI adoption strategies
+- **DevOps practitioners** interested in next-generation CI/CD quality gates
-- Students of computer science and cybersecurity
+- **Students and researchers** studying the intersection of AI and cybersecurity
+- **Technology strategists** evaluating the business impact of agentic AI

 ## 📚 Sources and References

 The presentation includes citations to:
-- NIST research on software defect costs
+- **NIST research** on the exponential cost of software defects
-- Academic work on the Intentional Stance
+- **Anthropic's work** on agentic AI and the Model Context Protocol
-- Industry best practices for Architecture Decision Records (ADRs)
+- **Industry best practices** for Architecture Decision Records (ADRs)
-- Emerging AI infrastructure protocols
+- **Enterprise security frameworks** and compliance standards

+## 🚀 Implementation Inspiration

+While this is an educational presentation, the concepts demonstrated could be implemented using:
+- **Document Analysis**: Vector databases and semantic search
+- **Policy Engines**: Rule-based systems combined with LLM reasoning
+- **Integration Points**: GitHub Actions, GitLab CI, or Jenkins pipelines
+- **Enterprise Platforms**: Splunk, Elastic, or other data analytics platforms

 ## 🤝 Contributing